 Because you won’t ever carry a balance from month to month, you don’t have to worry about incurring interest or keeping your credit utilization down.
 However, if you don’t have sufficient funds in your account when they charge you, they’ll report a late payment after 30 days.

 Fortunately, Grow Credit has multiple account tiers, one of which is a free option.
 It lets you pay up to $17 worth of subscription fees monthly for an annual limit of $204.
+The higher tiers have an annual limit of up to $1,800.
 Whatever level you choose, they report to all three major credit reporting agencies, Experian, Equifax, and TransUnion.

-Experian Boost is another free service that can help you build credit with payments that wouldn’t otherwise get reported to the credit bureaus.
-Experian Boost can add phone and utility payments to your credit report.
+Experian BOOST™ is another free service that can help you build credit with payments that wouldn’t otherwise get reported to the credit bureaus.
+Experian BOOST™ can add phone and utility payments to your credit report.

 Once you sign up for the service, connect it to the bank account you use to pay your eligible bills.
 You can then choose which payment history you want Experian to add to your credit file, ensuring you only report positive activities.